Police officer. Business owner. Public servant. Family man.

 For Tom, it’s always been about improving the lives of children and creating a better life for future generations.
 He directly served many children as a police officer, protecting them from violence and solving crimes against children.
 After Tom retired from the force, he remained a leader on children’s issues by serving on the Board of Sudden Infant Death Syndrome in Chicago and coaching baseball, basketball, and football for local youth.
 Tom is a past member of the Board for Prevent Child Abuse, Arizona, and was a founding member of Arizona’s Children’s Caucus at the legislature.

 During his eight years in the legislature and as a United States Congressman, Tom has built a reputation for taking on tough challenges and making hard decisions despite the political consequences.
 For example, Tom led the charge to reform a dysfunctional Child Protective Services during his time in the state legislature.
-Party leaders threatened him with retribution.
-Tom did not flinch.
+Party leaders threatened him with retribution, but Tom did not flinch.
 He successfully reformed the program, even though his committee chairmanship was taken as punishment.
 Motivated by his success in reforming Child Protective Services, Tom led a bipartisan coalition to include all-day kindergarten and increased funding for education and university research in the budget.
 Tom also became the co-founder of the Children's Caucus in the legislature, and continued to fight for the betterment of Arizona kids.
 Yet again, Tom demonstrated in the Arizona legislature the type of courage that is in short supply in Washington.

 After serving his constituents in the state legislature, Tom maintained his commitment to protecting Arizona’s natural beauty as the President of Keep Sedona Beautiful and as a Chairperson on the Verde River Basin Partnership.

 Tom and Pat reside in unincorporated Yavapai County.
 He and Pat have been married for over 46 years.
-They have three adult children and three grandchildren.
+They have three adult children and four grandchildren.